-This documentation describes one in a series of public use event files from the 1998 Medical Expenditure Panel Survey (MEPS) Household (HC) and Medical Provider Components (MPC).
-Released as an ASCII data file and SAS transport file, this public use file provides detailed information on outpatient visits for a nationally representative sample of the civilian noninstitutionalized population of the United States and can be used to make estimates of outpatient utilization and expenditures for calendar year 1998.
-As illustrated below, this file consists of MEPS survey data obtained in the 1998 portion of Round 3 and Rounds 4 and 5 for Panel 2, as well as Rounds 1,2 and the 1998 portion of Round 3 for Panel 3 of the HC (i.e., the rounds for the MEPS panels covering calendar year 1998).
+This documentation describes one in a series of public use event files from the 1999 Medical Expenditure Panel Survey (MEPS) Household (HC) and Medical Provider Components (MPC).
+Released as an ASCII data file and SAS transport file, this public use file provides detailed information on outpatient visits for a nationally representative sample of the civilian noninstitutionalized population of the United States and can be used to make estimates of outpatient utilization and expenditures for calendar year 1999.
+As illustrated below, this file consists of MEPS survey data obtained in the 1999 portion of Round 3 (Round 2 for some cases, see OPR2FLAG) and Rounds 4 and 5 for Panel 3, as well as Rounds 1, 2 and the 1999 portion of Round 3 for Panel 4 (i.e., the rounds for the MEPS panels covering calendar year 1999).